jpaulm/gofbp/README.md

 FBP deadlocks are well understood, and are handled well by other FBP implementations on https://github.com/jpaulm .
 They also seem to be well detected by the Go scheduler - unfortunately, they are not so easy to troubleshoot, as Go deadlock detection is not "FBP-aware", and occurs before the GoFBP scheduler can analyze the process states to determine where the problem is occurring.
 This has been raised as an issue - #28 .

-To troubleshoot FBP deadlocks, look at the list of goroutines involved, and add the component names to your diagram, together with the "state".

 As of this release (v2.2.1), a stand-alone program has been added, `analyze_deadlock.go`, which can be used to analyze the Go stack trace.
 Its `.exe` file can be found in the project `bin` directory.
-Therefore, to analyze the deadlock, send the `go test` output for one test to `logfile`, i.e. `go test -run ForceDeadlock -count=1 > logfile`, then execute `bin\analyze_deadlock.exe`.
+To analyze the deadlock, send the `go test` output to `logfile`, i.e. `go test -run ForceDeadlock -count=1 > logfile`, then execute `bin\analyze_deadlock.exe`.
 The output should be something like the following (based on running `go test -run ForceDeadlock -count=1`):

 <pre>
 Sender Goroutine no.: 19